daniel-lanciana/rant/angularjs.md

 ### directives.js

 * Separate module name 'myDirectives' for namespacing
+* The directive 'data-text' maps to just 'text' -- the 'data-' prefix is ignored
 * Uses the dependency Slugifier to convert text to friendly URLs. 'slugifier' is the dependency name, while Slug is the exposed object in the directive
 * By default directives are singleton and not very reusable (e.g. all form inputs end up being whatever the last directive is).
 To overcome, include the scope as either true or {}.
 * In the link function, define scope variables available within the template